theothermattm/theothermattm.github.io/_drafts/in-praise-of-logging.md

 One thing I've noticed in the node.js world is a general lack of appreciation or knowledge of a good logging framework.
 This is starting to change with things like [NestJS](https://docs.nestjs.com/techniques/logger) on the backend providing an opinionated way to do this.

-In this post, I'm going to outline the good practices I've learned along the way and (hopefully) convince you why and how you should love 🪵 logging 🪵 and why you should use a logging framework immediately isntead of plain old `console` statements.
+In this post, I'm going to outline some good practices I've learned along the way and (hopefully) convince you why and how you should love 🪵 logging 🪵 and why you should use a logging framework immediately isntead of plain old `console` statements.

 # Lessons Learned